jjestrel/SPLeverageSim/README.md

 The following is a histogram where START_MONEY was set to $10,000 for the sake of clarity in reading the histogram.
 Note the histogram is mislabelled, this does not occur in the running version of the program.
 ![Results](https://raw.githubusercontent.com/jjestrel/SPLeverageSim/master/sim_results.png)

+Ultimately, the assumptions made prevent the results of the simulation to be very accurate (cost of leverage, lack of historicial data in particular).
+However a general claim can be made, if one can predict the daily market direction with a > 60% accuracy they very likely can make a lot of money by making a "guess" daily.